quii/learn-go-with-tests/command-line.md

 That should make it pass.

-Next we need to simulate reading from `Stdin` (the input from the user) so that we can record wins for specific players.
+Next, we need to simulate reading from `Stdin` (the input from the user) so that we can record wins for specific players.

-Let's extend our test to exercise this
+Let's extend our test to exercise this.

 ## Write the test first